Jtomaspires/AP-wokflow/README.md

 **LangGraph AP email assistant — HTTP operators, no Streamlit.**

+## The problem this solves
+mas
+Before this, answering a supplier's invoice query meant VPN in, wait for the SAP session, hope it didn't time out, search one vendor account at a time, find the document, write the reply.
+On average that was about 1h 15m of actual work per day.
+Now it's closer to 20 minutes (rough estimate) — the system reads the email, finds the invoice, and has a draft ready.
+I just review and send.

+The questions repeat, but the answers depend on state that lives in different places for different vendors:

+- "Has this been paid?": sometimes yes with a clearing document attached, sometimes SAP says paid but clearing hasn't posted yet — those two cases need different answers, not the same one
+- "Why is this stuck?": could be sitting in approval past its due date, or blocked at the posted stage waiting on payments
+- "When will this go out?": future timing, usually needs the approval owner, not the supplier, to answer

+Edge cases still take real time -> VAT mismatches, invoices that show up in two different SAP tables, duplications, references that don't match cleanly because of OCR noise on scanned attachments.
+There's room to automate more of those, but for now they go to a human.

+The real pain was the fragmentation.
+Every vendor lived in its own silo.
+This centralizes everything: inbound email, invoice lookup, draft, approval, audit trail — one place. ç
+Nothing goes out automatically.
+A person still approves every reply.

 Inbound supplier mail is classified, matched against mock SAP, drafted, and parked for a human.
 Send runs only after `POST /tickets/{id}/approve`.

 > Park at HITL.
 Never auto-send.